victoryosiobe/kingchop/README.md

 # **KINGCHOP**

-**Kingchop ⚔️** is a JavaScript English based library for tokenizing text (chopping text).
-It uses vast rules for tokenizing, and you can adjust them easily.
+**Kingchop** is a JavaScript english-based library for tokenizing text.
+It uses vast rules for tokenizing, and you can adjust them with ease.

 ## **Why Should I Use Kingchop?**

 Kingchop is built for **flexibility**, **stability**, **ease** and **simplicity** unlike other libraries.
 Not just another bloat to `node_modules` or a regular tokenizer.

-I too was tired of searching for tokenizing libraries, especially for tokenizing sentences to array, so I have built this library.
+Got tired of searching for libraries to tokenize sentences into arrays, so I built this one myself.

 With kingchop, urls, ellips like `...`, `..........`, enclosers like ``( ), ' ', ` `, " "`` are handled properly, and words like **don't**, **couldn’t** are well handled.

 Kingchop is also able to handle multiple lines of text (paragraphs), and delimeters like `!, ?, .`.

 In this text `Anyone???
 I just need assistance... ..
 Okay good!!! !
 Hold on tight, let me go get the glue.
 What a sticky situation!`, if tokenizing to sentence arrays, by default, Kingchop returns,

 ```
 [